 It not only ensures accurate payroll, it automatically stores essential records.
 Schedules, PTO, overtime, and employee classifications must be retained.

 Mismanaged overtime is a surefire way to trigger employee burnout.
 In addition, it eventually leads to higher attrition.
 Every time you have to find and train a new employee, you slow business growth.

 5. Time Tracking for Resource Allocation

 Employee timekeeping reveals team productivity.
 Regardless of the operational classification—project, client, or product.
 Simplify client billing and project timelines.
-Analyze historical schedule data to forecast staffing needs for 2021.
+Analyze historical schedule data to forecast staffing needs.